 Don't worry if your school does not provide help with preparation for these tests.
 There are plenty of resources to help you prepare:

 - Problem Solving Matters: a course for Year 12 students running at Bristol, Durham, Imperial, Oxford and Warwick.

 - The online STEP Support Programme run by Cambridge.

 - Online tuition offered by MEI for STEP, MAT and TMUA.

-- Problem solving events run by the Further Maths Support Programme to help with preparation for MAT/TMUA/STEP.
+- Problem solving events run by the Advanced Maths Support Programme to help with preparation for MAT/TMUA/STEP.